Disney's Hollywood Studios: Sunset Boulevard

-Sunset Boulevard, inspired by the real thoroughfare of the same name, as well as the film of the same name, was the first expansion of the park, opening in July 1994.
-The focal point of Sunset Boulevard is The Twilight Zone Tower of Terror, a thrill ride based on Rod Serling's The Twilight Zone.
-Located nearby is Rock 'n' Roller Coaster Starring Aerosmith, an indoor darkened roller coaster themed to the music of Aerosmith, with three inversions and a high-speed launch.
+Sunset Boulevard, named after the real thoroughfare of the same name, features theaters, boutique shops, and marketplaces.
+The focal point of Sunset Boulevard is the Hollywood Tower Hotel which houses The Twilight Zone Tower of Terror, a drop tower thrill ride themed to an abandoned hotel and inspired by Rod Serling's The Twilight Zone.
+Located nearby is Rock 'n' Roller Coaster Starring Aerosmith, an indoor darkened roller coaster themed to the music of Aerosmith in G-Force Records Studio, with three inversions and a high-speed launch.
+This area also features recreations of the Cathay Circle Theatre, Academy Theatre, and The Original Farmers Market.
+Sunset Boulevard was the first expansion of the park, opening in July 1994.

 Sunset Boulevard has two outdoor amphitheaters, and one indoor theater.
-The covered Theater of the Stars hosts Beauty and the Beast Live on Stage, a stage show featuring highlights from the animated film.
-The larger open-air Hollywood Hills Amphitheater is the home of Fantasmic!, a nighttime show featuring Mickey Mouse and many other Disney characters in a story with fireworks, lasers and water effects.
-The completely indoor Sunset Showcase hosts Lightning McQueen's Racing Academy, and features Lightning McQueen and other Cars characters teaching "rookie racers" about the lessons they've learned when racing.
+The covered Theater of the Stars hosts Beauty and the Beast Live on Stage, a stage show featuring highlights from the 1991 animated film.
+The larger open-air Hollywood Hills Amphitheater is the home of Fantasmic!, a nighttime show featuring Mickey Mouse and other Disney heroes and villains in a story with fireworks, lasers and water effects.
+The indoor Sunset Showcase Theater hosts the Disney Villains: Unfairly Ever After, a stage show hosted by Disney Villains.